-This is the ninth and last lesson in a series on mastering Avid Media Composer’s keyboard shortcuts.
+This is the fifth lesson in a series on mastering Avid Media Composer’s keyboard shortcuts on modes, trimming, and slipping.
 Each lesson tackles a handful of shortcuts.
 By the end of all the lessons you should be flying through your editing sessions.

 This isn’t just any old list of shortcuts.
 For many of them I explain exactly how they work and how I use them everyday as a professional editor.

 This lesson focuses on modes, trimming and slipping.

 Source/Record Mode is the mode you’re going to be in for the most part.
 This shortcut doesn’t do much unless you are not in Source/Record Mode.
 This shortcut will leave whatever mode you’re in and put you into Source/Record Mode.

 The first of the Trimming keyboard shortcuts in Avid is Trim Mode.
 Hitting U will enter you into Trim Mode putting rollers around the nearest edit point to the Time Position Indicator on the selected tracks (did you follow that?).
 By default you’ll have the double pink rollers.
 This means when you add to one side you subtract from the other.